University of York removes Long Boi statue from campus following suspected vandalism

 However, other students appear to care very little about the situation and the university’s serious attitude towards it.
 Some comments read “Get a grip please” and “The biggest eye roll possible”.

-Despite the mixed reactions, many students have expressed a shared sadness toward the act of alleged vandalism.
-Mia Bladon, a third-year English Literature student and Features Editor for The York Tab, captured the sentiment perfectly: “I can’t believe someone would do that, [it’s] so disrespectful, especially as it’s a memorial statue that people donated money towards.”
+Mia Bladon, a third year English literature student, said: “I can’t believe someone would do that, [it’s] so disrespectful, especially as it’s a memorial statue that people donated money towards.”

 As Long Boi’s plinth stands empty and Derwent’s lake once again feels the loss of his presence, students await updates of the statue’s condition and anticipate its safe return.